-We should note that the calculation scheme in Equation [3.19] does not always guarantee a solution.
+We should note that the calculation scheme in Equation [3.20] does not always guarantee a solution.
 An obvious example is if the driving cycle prescribes such high accelerations at such high speeds that the propulsion system is not enough, i.e. we end up outside maximum torque curve in engine diagram.
 This is often the case with "inverse dynamic analysis", i.e. when acceleration of inertial bodies is prescribed and the required force is calculated.
-An alternative is to do a dynamic analysis, which means that a driver model calculates the pedals in order to follow the driving cycle speed as closely as possible, but not exactly.
+An alternative is to do a dynamic analysis, which means that a driver model calculates the pedals in order to follow the driving cycle speed approximately, but not exactly.
 Inverse dynamic analysis is often more computational efficient, but limits what can phenomena that can be modelled in the propulsion and brake system.
-Inverse dynamics and dynamic simulations are sometimes referred to as backward and forward analysis, respectively; see Reference (Wipke, o.a., 1999).
+The computational benefit is especially large if state variables can be omitted, which is often the case but not always.
+Inverse dynamics and dynamic simulations are sometimes referred to as backward and forward simulation, respectively; see Reference (Wipke, o.a., 1999).